rumpelsepp/devman/README.md

 They are available and packaged for a large number of systems.
 Please refer to the official manual containing [install instructions](https://podman.io/docs/installation).

-On Debian, this bails down to:
+On Debian, this leads to:

 ```
 $ sudo apt install podman catatonit